TranquilMarmot/FuzzyComic/README.md

 ---

 PDF loading is done via ImageMagick using [Magick.NET](https://github.com/dlemstra/Magick.NET).
+This requires a dependency on [Ghostscript](https://www.ghostscript.com/) to rasterize PDFs.

-**NOTE:** Currently, loading PDFs on Linux/macOS also requires that you install the latest version of [Ghostscript](https://www.ghostscript.com/download/gsdnld.html).
+Currently, loading PDFs on Linux/macOS requires that you install the latest version of [Ghostscript](https://www.ghostscript.com/download/gsdnld.html).
+On Windows, the proper `.dll` and `.exe` files are included in the `Ghostscript` folder in this repo.

+**NOTE:** Ghostscript is licensed under AGPL, so be careful if you're distributing the source for this project!